wittg3n/sabot/README.md

 # KIAGram Telegram Bot

 A production-ready Telegram bot built with Node.js and Telegraf to collect three related messages (photo with caption, audio with caption, and voice message) from private chats and repost them to a configured Telegram channel as fresh posts.
+Each chunk can also be scheduled for future release and all data is persisted in SQLite so the bot can restart without losing state.

 ## Features
 - Collects message chunks per user chat in strict order: photo → audio → voice.
 - Validates message order and resets on mistakes with clear feedback.
-- Posts completed chunks to a target channel using `sendPhoto`, `sendAudio`, and `sendVoice`.
+- Posts completed chunks immediately or schedules them for a specified date/time (HH:MM[:SS]) with the bot reporting its current timezone to avoid confusion.
+- Persists user chunks and schedules in SQLite (bundled via the system `sqlite3` CLI).
-- Commands: `/start`, `/post`, `/cancel`.
+- Commands: `/start`, `/post`, `/schedule`, `/cancel`.
-- In-memory per-chat storage; supports multiple users concurrently.
+- Startup environment validation and structured layering (config → infrastructure → repositories → services → bot handlers).
-- Basic logging for startup, chunk lifecycle, and posting.
+- Basic logging for startup, chunk lifecycle, and scheduled posting loop.

+## Project structure
+- `index.js`: the runtime entrypoint.
+It constructs the bot by calling `createApp` from `src/app.js`, starts the Telegraf instance, and handles shutdown signals.
+Keep this file as the single executable entry for `npm start` or hosting platforms.
+- `src/app.js`: the application factory that wires configuration, database connection, repositories, services, bot handlers, and the scheduler loop.
+This remains separate so the initialization logic can be imported or tested without side effects.
+- `src/config/environment.js`: environment loading and validation.
+- `src/infrastructure/sqlite.js`: lightweight SQLite helper around the `sqlite3` CLI.
+- `src/repositories/chunkRepository.js`: data access for chunks and schedules.
+- `src/services/chunkService.js`: business logic for validating chunks, scheduling, and posting to the channel.
+- `src/bot/handlers.js`: Telegraf command and message handlers that delegate to the service layer.

+Keep both `index.js` and `src/app.js`: `index.js` is intentionally minimal so it can be the single entrypoint, while `src/app.js` encapsulates wiring and can be reused in tests or other runners.

 ## Setup
 1. Install dependencies: